 A LOA may be taken for medical, family emergency, mental/personal health needs, or other serious circumstances as determined by the School Director.
-The leave will be at least 14 calendar days and up to 70 days.
-Circumstances that would require more than the allotted amount of leave will be at the discretion of the School Director but cannot exceed 180 calendar days within any 12-month period.
-Student needs to request the LOA in writing, stating the start and end date and allowed reason for need along with supporting documentation.
-Documentation is required for all student requested leaves, i.e., Doctors Notes, Funeral Announcements, Eviction Notices, Military orders, Court documents etc. Students who go on leave may be required to extend their leave until their current educational rotation aligns with where the student left off.
+Any leave must be at least 14 calendar days, and total leave time allowed is 180 days within any 12-month period.
+Students must request the LOA in writing (email is acceptable), unless it is physically impossible to do so, stating the start, end date, and allowed reason for leave.
+If supporting documentation is available, please submit that.
+Documentation examples include Doctors Notes, Funeral Announcements, Eviction Notices, Military orders, Court documents etc. Students who go on leave may be required to extend their leave until their current educational rotation aligns with where the student left off.

 Leaves are not counted against the student in determining the required completion time frame.
 All LOAs must be approved prior to going on leave (unless physically impossible).
-If a leave needs to be extended the student must contact the school prior to the scheduled return date.
-Documentation is required to extend a LOA.
+If a leave needs to be extended the student must contact the school prior to the scheduled return date to avoid termination.

 If a student fails to return from a LOA on their scheduled day of return, they will be expelled the next day.
 If a student who is not on an approved leave is absent for 14 consecutive days without notifying the school, the student will be terminated from school.
 Withdrawal date to be determined as the last date student physically attended based on school's daily attendance records.
-Students must surrender their kit at time of taking a leave to be held as collateral if any balance is owed.
+Students must surrender their kit at time of taking a leave if any balance is owed the school.
 If a student fails to return from LOA and is terminated from school, any balance due must be paid within thirty days, and the balance may be assigned to a professional collections agency, which may result in additional collection fees.
+Students should be aware that if a student has Title IV direct loans, interest may accrue during LOA time, and failing to return from an LOA will result in the 6-month grace period (before payments must begin) to start retroactively, on the last day attended.

-Students who return from LOA will receive an addendum to their enrollment agreement with the updated expected graduation date.
+Upon returning to school from a LOA, student will receive an addendum to their enrollment agreement, with an updated estimated graduation date.